 The predators follow the grazers as they travel each year on the circular route known as the Great Migration (see below), but some populations of animals remain permanently in certain parts of the parks.
 Grazers include huge populations of wildebeest, zebra, giraffe, a variety of antelope and warthogs.

-So where do they hang out?
+So where do the animals hang out?

 Well, that depends on the time of year and the rains, especially in the Serengeti.
-The vast plains of the Serengeti provide fertile grazing just after and during the rainy season (usually December to May) and during this time the plains are filled with grazers, and predators on the hunt.
+The vast plains of the Serengeti provide fertile grazing just after and during the rainy season (usually December to May) and during this time the plains are filled with grazers and predators on the hunt.
 In contrast, during the dry season, from July to October, the Serengeti plains’ wildlife is sparse, there being only small numbers of ‘resident game’ on the plains.

-Ngorongoro Crater has all the animals, all year, as the majority of them don’t follow the migratory route.
+Ngorongoro Crater Tanzania has all the animals, all year, as the majority of them don’t follow the migratory route.